-Crucible protestors bailed by police
+Crucible protesters bailed by police

 Last updated on .From the section Snooker

-Two protestors who disrupted snooker's World Championship on Monday have been bailed by South Yorkshire Police.
+Two protesters who disrupted snooker's World Championship on Monday have been bailed by South Yorkshire Police.

 A 25-year-old man and 52-year-old woman were arrested on suspicion of causing criminal damage after gaining entry to the Crucible Theatre in Sheffield.